 Bill and Toni enter genetic counseling, and eventually decide upon in vitro fertilization to ensure a viable pregnancy.

 The Guardian dies, entrusting Axecalibur to Alicia.
 (Council involvement, to make it look like demon work?
 Or maybe it really is demon work, and the Council just takes advantage of it.)
 Alicia vows to avenge her.
-The Council transfers Alicia to the Los Angeles creche.

 After wandering around the world for many years, Wesley thinks he's found a way to make reparations for the evil he did while soulless.
 He begins intensive mystical studies.